Your Gift DOUBLES to Help Deliver Hope and Joy!

 Jim: Knives should not be touched by children under two.

-Jim: Okay, good.
-I just wanted to make sure we’re getting that.
+Jim: Okay.
+Good.
+I just want to make sure we’re getting it.

 Jim: Yeah.

-Kristi: And so, they’re learning.
-And that’s kind of a matching thing, too.
-So, they’re matching.
-So, see, homeschool right there.
+Kristi: And so, and they’re learning.
+And that’s kind of a matching thing too.
+So they’re matching.
+So see, you homeschool right there.

-Jim: Have they put their mouth on it before they put it in the drawer?
+Jim: Have they ever put their mouth on it before they put it into the drawer?

-Kristi: Yeah.
-And it goes right back to the dishwasher.
+Kristi: Yeah, and it goes right back in the dishwasher.

-Jim: Okay, good.
-(Laughter) Just a quick question.
+Jim: (laughs) Okay, good.
+Just a quick question.

 Kristi: Oh, yeah.
-Or they’ll like, you know, do something where they drop it.
-Like, we’ll put that away.
+Or they’ll like, you know, do something crazy, they drop it. (laughs) Like, we’ll put that away.

 Kristi: Yes.

-Jim: Uh, again, some organization around that.
-What does that look like?
-The chore system.
+Jim: What does that look like?
+The chore system?

-Kristi: So, it can be all different things ’cause everybody’s different.
-So, you’ve got sometimes where everyone in the house is, you know, a hot mess and then you’ve got times when everybody’s a neat freak and you’ve got a combination of everything in between.
-And that goes for the kids, too.
+Kristi: So it can be all different things.
+Since everybody’s different, so you’ve got sometimes where everyone in the house is, you know, a hot mess, and then you’ve got times when everybody’s a neat freak.
+And you’ve got a combination of everything in between.
+And that goes for the kids too.
 So, just like that, you’ve got to find a system that works for you.
-So, I go through several different systems that have worked for us in the past.
-Our favorite and what we use is, kind of, this big chore board.
-In fact, I laugh because I have this really pretty chalkboard that when I normally for the beginning of a school year, we go through, we reassign things.
-But during covid season, I got a big old whiteboard…
+So I go through several different systems that have worked for us in the past.
+Our favorite and what we use is kind of this big chore board.
+In fact, I laugh because I have this really pretty chalk board that when I normally, for the beginning of a school year we go through, we reassign things, but during COVID season, I got a big ole white board and-

-Kristi: …And because we didn’t have housecleaner, so it changed up…
+Kristi: ‘Cause we didn’t have a house cleaner so it changed up-

 Jim: You can update it every day.